Asbestos on Navy Ships

 Mesothelioma Patient

-Call (877) 450-8973 to get help if you worked in a shipyard and now have mesothelioma.
-You may be eligible for VA benefits and financial aid.
+Call (877) 450-8973 now to get help if you worked in a Naval ship or shipyard and now have mesothelioma.
+You may be eligible for VA benefits and compensation.

 When Was Asbestos Banned on Ships?

-The Navy banned the use of asbestos to build new ships in the late 1970s after the health risks associated with asbestos became widely known.
-The Navy also had many of its existing ships undergo major renovations to remove their asbestos-containing products.
+The Navy banned the use of asbestos on new ships and in shipyards in the late 1970s after the health risks became known.
+The Navy also renovated most of its ships to remove asbestos.

-The Navy did not remove all the asbestos from its ships.
+The Navy did not remove all the asbestos from its ships, though.
 Some sturdy asbestos-based products were left behind if they posed no risk to human health.
-A handful of older U.S. Navy ships still have asbestos aboard as a result.
+A handful of older ships still have asbestos aboard today.

-If you’re a U.S. veteran with mesothelioma caused by asbestos on Navy ships, you may qualify for mesothelioma VA benefits, financial compensation, and treatment.
+If you’re a U.S. veteran with mesothelioma caused by asbestos on Navy ships, you may qualify for VA benefits, financial compensation, and free treatment.

-The Mesothelioma Veterans Center can help you get VA benefits and other resources to fight this cancer if you’re eligible.
+The Mesothelioma Veterans Center can help you access the benefits and resources you deserve to fight this cancer.

 Our team can:

-3. Connect you with top cancer doctors and pursue financial aid for expenses
+• Connect you with top cancer doctors and treatments

 Asbestos Exposure on Navy Ships FAQs

-If you served on any Navy vessel made during that period, you could have been exposed to asbestos and are now at risk of mesothelioma and other asbestos-related diseases.
+If you served on any Navy ship made during that period, you could have been exposed to asbestos, which may cause mesothelioma and other serious illnesses like lung cancer.

 Why did the Navy use asbestos?

-Because asbestos was so durable and cheap, the U.S. Navy used hundreds of asbestos-containing products to keep its ships fireproof, waterproof, and well-insulated.
+The U.S. Navy used over 300 asbestos-containing products to keep ships fireproof, waterproof, and well-insulated.

-Further, manufacturers hid the deadly health risks of asbestos, so Navy personnel thought the substance was safe for decades.
+Manufacturers hid the deadly health risks of asbestos, so U.S. Navy veterans thought the substance was safe for decades.

 These ships include: